 Shower accessories are dead, long live the brick storage.
-Now when i say a brick storage I am referring to the use of bricks to create a shelf or ledge in a shower area.
+Now when I say brick storage I am referring to the use of bricks to create a shelf or ledge in a shower area.
 The reason this has become more and more popular is the constant frustrations for people who have had a rusty shelf or two.
 What about ceramic soap dishes?
-No....
-Often with the older shower accessorises water or chemicals in the water damage the metal shelving's and over time look like a rusted out car on the front lawn of "that" house in the street
+No… Often with the older shower accessorises water or chemicals in the water damage the metal shelving’s and over time look like a rusted out car on the front lawn of “that” house in the street.

 1. Shower Shelf/Recess/Niche

 The location of a shower niche is space and use-dependent.
 Shower niches can reduce clutter while adding a new feel and dimension to your shower space.
 The latest trend is moving away from tubs while creating a larger shower space.
 Shower caddies are useful but usually lack aesthetic appeal.
 Built-in shower wall niches can be as functional as they are striking.
 Niches can hold a wide range of items, including shampoo bottles and candles for ambience.

 So once you had decided you are having the niche the next step is to decide whether or not you want it to the be the feature of the room.
 Often the shower is the first thing you see when you look into a room so the box will often draw your eyes to it.
 The recently completed bathroom renovation below that is located in Canning Vale, Perth WA is one of the nicest finished boxers we have ever done.

 Do you ever have that one spot between your shower screen and vanity that you can’t quite get too?
 For many of our clients it can be the most frustrating part of their bathroom as a lot of the time poor design and incorrect installation combined with lack of space results in this common issue.
 This brings us to the Nib Wall or that wall in the shower, that some people referred to it as.